-Our teachers have a breadth of experience when teaching children with SEN. Teachers discuss their training as part of the appraisal process, and training is provided on an individual basis or through staff meetings and inset days We can also access training provided in groups or bespoke training from Wokingham's Educational Psychology Service.
+Our teachers have a breadth of experience when teaching children with SEN. Teachers discuss their training as part of the appraisal process; bespoke training is also provided on a needs basis if circumstances change with a child.
+Training is also delivered through staff meetings and inset days We can also access training provided in groups or bespoke training from Wokingham's Educational Psychology Service.
 We meet with our Educational Psychologist to plan our training needs on a termly basis.
 Through our school cluster group, we can identify training needs and plan training in a cost effective way, as well as using our cluster meetings as a professional forum to share expertise across schools.

-Examples of training staff have received this year include Autism (through CAMHS), Team-teach (managing conflict), Speech and Language training for LSAs and Sensory Consortium Training.
+Examples of training staff have received this year include Autism (through ASSIST), Helping children to cope with loss and bereavement, bespoke Speech and Language training for LSAs, Sensory Consortium Training and Epilepsy training.